 The didactic coursework is paired with simulation laboratory courses and gradually increasing clinical experience in the general operating rooms of adult hospitals.
 By the fall semester, students are in the clinical setting up to three days a week and, by spring, four days a week.
 In these settings, students hone the procedural skills learned in simulation labs and apply didactic theory while providing anesthesia for intra-abdominal, minor vascular, otolaryngological, dental, ophthalmological, gynecological, orthopedic, and outpatient surgical procedures.

 The intention of the first year is to indoctrinate students into the patient care environment.
-So, while clinical exposure increases gradually over time, it is important to note that CWRU MSA students are in the operating room almost immediately.
-Clinical exposure begins following a three-week “Boot Camp,” in which students are immersed in didactic instruction, lectures and simulation lab.
+While clinical exposure increases gradually over time, it is important to note that CWRU MSA students are in the operating room almost immediately.
+Clinical exposure begins following a three-week “Boot Camp,” in which students are immersed in didactic instruction, lectures, and simulation lab.
 Developed by CWRU instructors, this unique approach enables students to get a firm footing in the operating room and enables them to feel confident entering the operating room in the first month of coursework.

-Throughout the clinical experience, students learn to collaborate with and perform anesthetic management under the supervision of anesthesiologists, certified anesthesiologist assistants, senior anesthesia residents and fellows.
+Throughout the clinical experience, students learn to collaborate with and perform anesthetic management under the supervision of anesthesiologists, certified anesthesiologist assistants, senior anesthesia residents, and fellows.
 In the spring semester, students begin the most innovative portion of the CWRU MSA curriculum, which integrates advanced simulation skill labs with crisis management, Anesthesia Non-Technical Skills lab work, and our highly interactive Clinical Decision Making course.
 Together, these courses maximize students’ technical skills, test and improve their crisis management, and deepen their knowledge of anesthetic management.

-Second Year: Clinical
+MSA Program Second Year: Clinical

 The second year is also comprised of clinical, didactic and simulation coursework, with increasing emphasis on self-directed learning.
-Didactic lectures are presented in a seminar format, directed toward critical review of literature on selected topics, current trends and specialization.
+Didactic lectures are presented in a seminar format, directed toward critical review of literature on selected topics, current trends, and specialization.
 Students also participate in journal club, weekly conferences, an Ethics and Law of Practice course, and simulation labs that emphasize crisis across specialties.

 Second-year students also have the opportunity to complete elective rotations across the country.
 Students can complete up to five months of elective specialty training, setting them apart from other MSA program graduates nationwide when applying to specialty hospitals.